-Beekeeping is a truly ancient craft – all over the world and for thousands of years man has invented means of harvesting the precious sweetness of honey.
+Beekeeping is a truly ancient craft; all over the world and for many thousands of years man has invented means of harvesting the precious sweetness of honey.
 In Europe the Greeks produced the earliest writings about beekeeping, followed quickly by the Romans.
-In England we have a long history of handbooks written by beekeepers, starting about 1500, and including the earliest published by a woman – “The Queen-like Closet” by Hannah Wolley in 1670.
+In England we have a long history of handbooks written by beekeepers, starting about 1500, and including the earliest published by a woman ‘The Queen-like Closet’ by Hannah Wolley in 1670.

-So by 2016 we have over 70 active members, and about a dozen or so colonies are maintained in each apiary for teaching purposes and for honey production.
-Since members work in the apiary for free, this means our finances are in reasonable shape to meet the challenges ahead.
+So by 2021 we have about 70 active members, and a dozen or so colonies are maintained in each apiary for teaching purposes and for honey production.
+Training courses for beginners are run every winter.
 Interest in bee related things amongst the general public remains high, as does the increased awareness of environmental matters, and the vital role played by bees in healthy, successful agriculture (and gardening) is probably better understood now than it has been for many years .
 Both Ruxley and Baldwyns apiaries continue to maintain the reputation for their members’ Saturday afternoon tea and cakes.
 The club website has all the current information www.ruxleybeekeepers.org.uk